Corina Burlacu

 After years of being fascinated with ceramics, I finally put my hands in clay in 2018 in Brittany with a particular wheel throwing course with the inspiring ceramist Nathalie Dérouet whose work I had followed for years.
 Overwhelmed by the emotion that this material gave me, I started again the next day trying to keep this emotion intact.

-Two years later I opened my own studio in France with the obstinacy to create my own path with clay, experimentations, own glazes and materials found in nature, with freedom of expression.
+After years of trainings I opened my own studio in France with the obstinacy to create my own path with clay.

 My work is technical and precise, but balanced with sincerity, authenticity and spontaneity.